-Over Wallop Parish has few areas of dense habitation and as a result light pollution is generally very low.
-The levels of radiant light being emitted into the night sky can be seen in Figure 5.14 from the CPRE's online mapping NightBlight website, which shows England's Light Pollution and Dark Skies 14.
-Minimal street lighting exists in Over Wallop Village or
+5.12.1 Over Wallop Parish has few areas of dense habitation and as a result light pollution is generally very low.
+The levels of radiant light being emitted into the night sky can be seen in Figure 5.15 from the Campaign to Protect Rural England's (CPRE's) online mapping NightBlight website, which shows England's Light Pollution and Dark Skies .
+Minimal street lighting exists in Over Wallop Village or Palestine.
+Street lighting is greater along the A343 at Kentsboro.
+By far the highest levels of light pollution occur in the Kentsboro area and are assumed to be centred around the Army Aviation Centre.
+The survey has indicated that increases in unnecessary light pollution should be minimised.